 5.3 Recursive Data

-In Telling Apart Variants of Conditional Data, we used cases
+In Telling Apart Variants of Conditional Data, we used cases to distinguish

 between different forms of conditional data.
 We had used cases